Chapter 1 - 3rd Shift

 “You don’t know that.”
 The men looked at each other and after a few seconds, the large man nodded his head.
 “Patch me up doc.”
 The man said with a smile.
 His smile reached his eyes and I thought the world would stop spinning on its axis.
 The man was gorgeous and for the second time tonight, I felt my pussy ache.

-I started to stitch him up and my curiosity got the best of me.
+With a shake of my head, I started to stitch him up yet my curiosity got the best of me.
 I had never been one to run from danger but that didn’t mean that I went looking for it either.
 “So, Why the Crimson Angels?”
 I blurted out before I could catch myself.